David-Trigg-Lampkins/CSC-3220-Final-Project/README.md

     5. Included a brief summary of any related work you know about.
     6. Be sure to include a link to the competition/source in the Appendix.]

+The problem we aim to solve is predicting the serverity of a crash based on the light conditions, weather, time of day, and crash type of an incident to determine the amount of resources required to handle it.

+This data comes from the a Tennessee Department of Transportation report of Traffic Safety along State Route 73 in Cocke County, Tennessee.
+It measures the date and time, type of crash (ie. property damage, fatal, minor/major injury), the manner of crash (ie.sideswipe, head-on, rear-end, etc), amount of injuries, fatalities, and vehicles involved in each crash, and the conditions for lighting, weather, and time of day for each crash.

+This data is important for 911 dispatchers and first responders to be able to more accurately assess the level of severity of a crash, and the necessary measures that should be dispatched to take care of the crash.
+This is helpful in assuring that those in the crash have the level of care that they require, while not overusing first responder resources.

+There are other models that exist that seek to classify crash severity based on preknown data.
+The other models have been used for a wide range of purposes, including predicting the needed dispatch measures for a crash, like our model, or for determiining needed changes to a roadway's layout or laws (ie. speed limits, traffic stops, etc.) to reduce crashes in a given area.
+These models are generally accurate predictors of the severity or frequency of crashes on a given roadway.

 ## 2. Data and Exploratory Analysis (15%) ~ Trey Owen
   - Crashes on SR-32 in Cocke County from State Route 73 to north of Wilton Springs Road over a period of 3 years with a total of 219 instances.